 Healthcare Cost and Utilization Project (HCUP)

-Generate your own health care statistics on HCUPnet.
+Generate your own health care statistics and visual displays on HCUPnet.

-Select for visual displays of the latest HCUP-based statistics on select topics on HCUP Fast Stats.
+View displays of HCUP-based statistics on selected priority topics on HCUP Fast Stats.

 Overview of HCUP